xiix0/scam/README.md

+Q:	How do you catch a unique rabbit?
+A:	Unique up on it!

-Q:	What do you get when you cross a mobster with an international standard?
+Q:	How do you catch a tame rabbit?
-A:	You get someone who makes you an offer that you can't understand!
+A:	The tame way!